How The Grant Map verifies its data

 Past-deadline detection

 Deadline text goes stale in a sneaky way, because many deadlines recur every year.
 A program listed with an April 1 deadline may be perfectly healthy, just waiting on next year's cycle.
 So an automated sweep flags any program whose deadline reads as a clearly past date while the program is still marked available, and those flags go into the human review queue rather than being auto-closed.
-The June 12, 2026 sweep flagged 185 programs for review.
+Each weekly sweep flags the programs whose deadline reads as clearly past while the program is still marked available, typically a couple hundred at a time, into that review queue.
 Vague phrasings like "rolling" or "while funds last" never flag, because they are not deadlines.

 What we do not do